In the aftermath of the Lilac Fire (Valley News)

 We are pleased to announce that the County Office of Emergency Services (OES) of San Bernardino County has received a San Bernardino version of the Red Guide to Recovery.
 The guides are available for OES personnel to hand out at the scene of a disaster event.

-TANF Newsletter (Southern California Tribal Chairman’s Association)
+TANF Newsletter (PDF from Southern California Tribal Chairman’s Association)

 The Rincon Indian Health Council (IHC) provided copies of The Red Guide to Recovery at their Celebration of Native Songs and Stories event.
 Laurie E. Gonzalez, council member of the Rincon Band of Luiseno Indians, wrote in the Guide about the devastating 2003 and 2007 wildfires that tore through the reservation.